 In September, Pennsylvania's largest health insurer, Highmark, Inc., agreed to pay $38.5 million to settle allegations that one of its predecessor entities, Pennsylvania Blue Cross, had improperly submitted claims to the Medicare program.
 Blue Cross plans in states such as California, Massachusetts, Florida, New York and elsewhere have also settled false claims allegations arising from their Medicare claims processing operations.

-A second major report issued by the OIG only one day earlier5 criticized certain fiscal intermediaries for overpaying $43 million for hospital outpatient laboratory services and another $15 million in unnecessary payments for certain hematology tests.
+A second major report issued by the OIG only one day earlier criticized certain fiscal intermediaries for overpaying $43 million for hospital outpatient laboratory services and another $15 million in unnecessary payments for certain hematology tests.
+[Office of Inspector General, Department of Health and Human Services, Review of Clinical Laboratory Tests Performed by Hospital Outpatient Department Laboratories, Report No. A-01-96-00527, December 1, 1998.]
 Other recent reports by the OIG have highlighted Medicare waste in such areas as unnecessary ambulance services, overpriced prescription drugs, and unnecessarily high rental rates for hospital beds for home use.

 Nor is fraud limited to federally funded heath care programs such as Medicare and Medicaid.
 A number of major universities including the University of Chicago and New York University, have settled federal investigations and/or whistleblower suits over mismanagement or improper use of research grants from the federally-funded National Institutes of Health.

 The largest of these settlements was announced in November, when the University of Minnesota agreed to pay $32 million to settle allegations that it reaped $85 million in gross sales of a drug developed with NIH funding but which had not been approved by the Food and Drug Administration.
-That case is of particular interest since the settlement came on the heels of an Eighth Circuit Court of Appeals decision6 that reversed the dismissal of the whistleblower suit against the university and ruled for the first time that states could be held liable for violating the False Claims Act.
+That case is of particular interest since the settlement came on the heels of an Eighth Circuit Court of Appeals decision that reversed the dismissal of the whistleblower suit against the university and ruled for the first time that states could be held liable for violating the False Claims Act.
+[U.S. ex rel.
+James Zissler v.
+Regents of the University of Minnesota, 154 F.3d 870 (8th Cir.
+1998).]

 Government enforcement activity is accelerating, with more new funding on the way.
 The Justice Department's annual report on its anti-fraud activities for fiscal year 1997 released in late October, as well as recent interim reports, detail some of the progress that has been made.
 For fiscal year 1997, the Justice Department brought 217 criminal cases, obtained convictions of 363 defendants and excluded more than 1,000 persons and businesses from participating in Medicare and other federally funded health care programs.
 The Department also opened more than 4,000 civil fraud investigations and commenced 89 civil fraud cases.